rschmucker/Large-Scale-Knowledge-Tracing/README.md

 ## Citation

-If you use this library please cite our paper:
+If you use this library please cite our paper: https://arxiv.org/abs/2109.01753

-**TODO: Add citation and link to the paper**